undyau/meos-oz/code/installer/readme.txt

   download from runner db.

   23 October 2017
-- Merge with standard MEOS 3.4.717
+- Merge with standard MeOS 3.4.717
 - Add support for export of Score points in IOF XML 3
 - Add support for instant SSS set-up when event has been imported from Eventor

   8 February 2017
-- Merge with standard MEOS 3.4.690 (3.4 RC1)
+- Merge with standard MeOS 3.4.690 (3.4 RC1)
-  For changes see 3.4 RC1 notes in http://www.melin.nu/meos/en/whatsnew25.php
+  For changes see 3.4 RC1 notes in http://www.melin.nu/MeOS/en/whatsnew25.php
 - This fixes problem introduced in 3.4.666 with tiny font on splits print.
 - This fixes problem introduced where Competitors in Forest found nobody.

   18 December 2016 3.4.666.1
-- Merge with standard MEOS 3.4.666
+- Merge with standard MeOS 3.4.666
-  For changes see 3.4 Beta 1 notes in http://www.melin.nu/meos/en/whatsnew25.php
+  For changes see 3.4 Beta 1 notes in http://www.melin.nu/MeOS/en/whatsnew25.php
-- Remove MEOS-OZ random cross-class draw (MEOS now has this)
+- Remove MeOS-OZ random cross-class draw (MeOS now has this)
-- Remove MEOS-OZ Competitors in Forest logic
+- Remove MeOS-OZ Competitors in Forest logic

   24 November 2016 3.3.526.7
 - Stop creating duplicate custom reports for SSS.